marcomanciniunitn/hwfwinfo/README.md

 # hwfwinfo
 Bachelor degree thesis in Computer Science and Engineering at University of Cesena [UNIBO].
-Linux tool developed to check firmware and hardware alterations. <br>
+Linux tool developed to check firmware and hardware alterations.

-Usage: hwfwinfo [OPTIONS] <br>
+## Getting Started

-Options are: <br>
+USAGE: <br>
 -h,				Display all possible commands <br>
 -hw,				Display all infos about BIOS, Graphic Cards, Hard Disks, RAM and Network Cards installed on your system <br>
 -hw -l,				Generate a log under /var/log/hwfwinfo/HW with infos BIOS, Graphic Cards, Hard Disks, RAM and Network Cards installed on your system <br>